peteroupc/peteroupc.github.io/suppcolor.md

 <a id=Defective_and_Animal_Color_Vision></a>
 ### Defective and Animal Color Vision

 [Defective color vision](http://eilv.cie.co.at/term/287), including so-called ["colorblindness"](https://en.wikipedia.org/wiki/Color_blindness), results from defects in one or more kinds of cones and affects a small portion of people, mostly males.
-Two forms of defective color vision, _protanopia_ and _deuteranopia_, result from defects in the L or M cones, respectively, so that for a person with either condition, color stimuli resulting in a similar response of the S and M or S and L cones, respectively (usually from magenta-red and green-cyan hues), are harder to distinguish.
-Even among people with normal color vision, though, there is [wide variation](http://www.handprint.com/HP/WCL/color2.html#individualdiffs) in color vision among individuals &mdash; such that they are not guaranteed to agree on how to identify any particular color.
+Two forms of defective color vision, _protanopia_ and _deuteranopia_, result from defects in the L or M cones, respectively, so that for a person with either condition, color stimuli resulting in a similar response of the S and M or S and L cones, respectively (usually from magenta-red and green-cyan hues), are harder to distinguish.<sup>[(1)](#Note1)</sup>  Even among people with normal color vision, though, there is [wide variation](http://www.handprint.com/HP/WCL/color2.html#individualdiffs) in color vision among individuals &mdash; such that they are not guaranteed to agree on how to identify any particular color.

 In addition to humans, many other animals possess color vision to a greater or lesser extent.
 As an extreme example, the [mantis shrimp](https://en.wikipedia.org/wiki/Mantis_shrimp) has 16 different cone types, making its color vision considerably sharper than humans'.